integer-net/Solr/doc/manual.md

 If this setting is activated, the HTML code which displays a single product in the search results will already be generated during indexing.
 Of course, this will take a bit longer, but on the other hand, the output will be faster in the search results.
 This is because this part won't have to be generated on the fly for every product.

 Thus, we recommend to activate this setting.
-There is an exception if the product data in the search results should be displayed customer dependant or customer group dependant, i.e. if the prices differ for the different customer groups.
+There is an exception if the product data in the search results should be displayed customer dependent or customer group dependent, i.e. if the prices differ for the different customer groups.
 Please deactivate this setting in that case.

 #### Search Operator